 - Homes for sale in Wayland

-Just north of Fox Point along the Seekonk River is the nice Providence neighborhood of Wayland.
 The community is named after Baptist pastor Francis Wayland, who also served as one of the presidents of Brown University.
-With crime rates that are 41% lower than the national average and 58% lower than the Providence average, people living in this area enjoy safety, security, and peace of mind.
+With crime rates that are 40% lower than the national average and 58% lower than the Providence average, people living in this area enjoy safety, security, and peace of mind.
+This is an excellent place to raise children.

 3. Blackstone – Most Wealthy Neighborhood in Providence